pouchdb-community/transform-pouch/README.md

 You can also check for 100% code coverage using:

     npm run coverage

-If you don't like the coverage results, change the values from 100 to something else in `package.json`, or add `/*istanbul ignore */` comments.

 If you have mocha installed globally you can run single test with:
 ```